By Dana Kim, Crypto Markets Analyst

 -

 Consumer-Centric Business Models: Forrester Research indicates that businesses embracing ethical data practices are projected to see customer retention rates rise by up to 32%.
-This shift illustrates a movement towards user-focused strategies that prioritize transparency and trust.
+This shift illustrates a movement towards user-focused strategies that prioritize transparency and individual rights.

 Q: What is OpenAI’s Privacy Filter?